quinn-rs/quinn/quinn/examples/README.md

 $ cargo run --example https_server ./
 ```

+*additional arguments can be passed, see the `Opt` struct in the example.*

 2. HTTP Client (`http_client.rs`)

-The client requests a file.
+The client requests a file and prints it to the console.
 If the file is on the server, it will receive the response.

 In a new terminal execute: